Bounds on Unique-Neighbor Codes: Between u and epsilon When n-m is Bounded

-\begin{proof} $A$ cannot have a zero row, or else $u(A)\le\e(A)\le \frac{2(n+1)}{3}$, by \cref{prop:parity}.
 As in \cref{prop:properties}, \cref{collapse}, any row of weight $1$ in $A$ can be collapsed, without changing $\e$ and $u$.
-So w.l.o.g.\ every row of $A$ has weight of at least $2$.
+So we may and will assume that every row of $A$ weighs at least $2$.
 Let us view $A$ as the edges vs.\ vertices incidence matrix of a hypergraph $G=(V,E)$.
-An edge in $E$ of size $2$ (resp.\ $\ge 3$) is called {\em light} (resp.\ {\em heavy}).
+An edge in $E$ of size $2$ (resp.\ $\ge 3$) is called \emph{light} (resp.\ \emph{heavy}).
 Let $L\subseteq E$ be the set of light edges.
-If all edges in $E$ are heavy, we can omit any single column of $A$ and obtain a matrix in which all rows weigh at least $2$, contrary to our assumption that $u(A)=n+1$.
+If all edges in $E$ are heavy, we can omit any single column of $A$ and obtain a matrix in which all rows weigh at least~$2$, contrary to our assumption that $u(A)=n+1$.